 I have been hearing about the Olympic Rain Shadow for about fifteen years.
 The Olympic Mountains get lots of rain, so much rain that I could never consider living there.
-Not willing to live there also holds true for Seattle, Tacoma, and almost all of western Washington.
-As a side note even though I am grouping Seattle, Tacoma, and nearly all of western Washington with the Olympic Mountains, I realize that the Olympic Mountains get way more rain than most of western Washington.
+Not willing to live there also holds for Seattle, Tacoma, and almost all of western Washington.
+As a side note, even though I am grouping Seattle, Tacoma, and nearly all of western Washington with the Olympic Mountains, I realize that the Olympic Mountains get way more rain than most of western Washington.

 More Rain than Sitka